Sweizeur/Tome.App_Credits/README.md

-# The Great Hunter
+# Tome.App_Credits

-The Great Hunter is a python robot allowing to have unlimited credits on the site [Tome.App](https://tome.app/).
+Tome.App_Credits is a python robot allowing to have unlimited credits on the site [Tome.App](https://tome.app/).